ethantw/fibrio/README.md

 ## Text-processing
 ### .action()
-Sets up the text pattern (regular expression), portion mode, text replacement and/or wrapper at once that will be later processed.
+Sets up the searching text pattern (regular expression), portion mode, text replacement and/or wrapper at once that will be later processed.

 ```js
 fib.action( action ) // {Object}